|Tax Bracket (Single)||Marginal Tax Rate|

 - The Colorado tax brackets on this page were last updated from the Colorado Department of Revenue in August, 2013.
 Please contact us if any of our Colorado tax data is incorrect or out of date.

-- Colorado tax return forms are available from the TaxFormFinder.org or the Colorado Department of Revenue.
+- Colorado tax return forms are available on the Colorado tax forms page or the Colorado Department of Revenue.